-Please refer to the Graduate School website for details.
+Please refer to the Enrollment Options for PhD Students page for details.
 Enrollment Options for PhD Students

-When can I apply for extension of my period of enrollment?
+When can I apply for an extension of my period of enrollment?

 Faculty Council for approval and students are informed of the results before the end of the semester.
 Please

-refer to the Graduate School website for details.
+refer to the Enrollment Options for PhD Students page for details.
 Enrollment Options for PhD Students

-What kind of documents should I submit when applying for extension?
+What kind of documents should I submit when applying for an extension?

-Students should submit the following two documents when applying for extension: 1) Application for Extension of
+Students should submit the following two documents when applying for an extension: 1) Application for Extension of

 Period of Enrollment to Complete Doctoral Dissertation and 2) Doctoral Dissertation Composition Schedule.
 The

-application forms can be found on the Graduate School website.
+application forms can be found on the Enrollment Options for PhD Students page.
 Enrollment Options for PhD Students

 What should I do if I am unable to continue my studies due to unavoidable circumstances?